Montclair State University

-Montclair State University (Montclair) is a public doctoral research university in Montclair, New Jersey, with parts of the campus extending into Clifton and into Little Falls.
+Montclair State University (Montclair) is a public research university in Montclair, New Jersey, United States.
+Parts of the campus extend into Clifton and into Little Falls.
 As of June 2024, there were 22,570 total enrolled students: 18,062 undergraduate students and 4,508 graduate students.
 It is classified among "R2: Doctoral Universities – High research activity".
 The campus covers approximately 252 acre.
 The university offers more than 300 majors, minors, and concentrations.

 History

 Plans for the State Normal school were initiated in 1903, and required a year for the State of New Jersey to grant permission to build the school.
-It was then established as "New Jersey State Normal School at Montclair", a normal school, in 1908 approximately 5 years after the initial planning of the school.
+It was then established as "New Jersey State Normal School at Montclair", a normal school, in 1908 approximately five years after the initial planning of the school.
 At the time, Governor John Franklin Fort attended the dedication of the school in 1908, and the school was to have its first principal Charles Sumner Chapin that same year.
 The first building constructed was College Hall (now known as Cole Hall), and it still stands today.
 At the time, the campus was around 25 acre, had 8 faculty members and 187 students.
 The first graduating class, which numbered at 45 students, contained William O. Trapp, who would then go on to win the Pulitzer Prize for journalism in 1929.
 The first dormitory was then built five years later, in 1915, and is known as Russ Hall.

 In 1927, Harry Sprague was the first president of Montclair, and shortly afterwards the school began being more inclusive of extracurricular activities such as athletics.
 In 1927, however, after studies had emerged concerning the number of high school teachers in the state of New Jersey (only 10% of all high school teachers received their degrees from New Jersey), the institution became "Montclair State Teachers College" and developed a four-year (Bachelor of Arts) program in pedagogy, becoming the first US institute to do so.
 In 1937 it became the first teachers college accredited by the Middle States Association of Colleges and Schools.

 In 1943, during World War II, several students, with permission from the president, Harry Sprague, joined the US Navy as volunteers to train for the war.
 It was also a time when students and faculty sold war bonds to support US American troops.